 How do we apply for a Warren Willis Camp Scholarship?

 Who should apply for a Warren Willis Summer Camp Scholarship

 Scholarships are available to any camper who is claimed by a Florida United Methodist congregation.
 Families who are having difficulty paying the camp fee and families with more than one child attending the Warren Willis Summer Camp program may apply for a scholarship.
 The 2nd half of this scholarship form must be completed by a representative of a Florida United Methodist congregation.

 When will we find out if we’ve received a scholarship?

-The Scholarship Committee will meet one time in early May to review the applications and determine the amount of scholarship funds awarded.
+The Scholarship Committee will meet in May to review the applications and determine the amount of scholarship funds awarded.
 Notification of scholarship amounts will be sent by mail to the parent.

 How much will the scholarship be?

 The amount awarded will be dependent on how many people apply for the Warren Willis Summer Camp Scholarships.
 Please be aware that we do not award 100% scholarships.

 If we have applied for a Warren Willis Summer Camp Scholarship, will we be notified before our final balance is due?

-You will be notified of your scholarship award amount before the May 15th and June 15th balance due dates.
+You will be notified of your scholarship award amount as quickly as possible.
 When you receive your award letter, it will include a voucher that must be submitted to the registration office to let them know that you have received and are using your scholarship.
 Some churches prefer to submit your voucher for you.
 Please check with your church for their preference, especially if they will be paying the final balance.